RichDeBourke/simple-f3-multi-lang-site/README.md

 **2022/11/17** – Validated the site works with jQuery 3.6.1 and switched to providing normal and high resolution WEBP images for light and dark modes using picture and source elements.

 **2023/07/09** – Add link to Bootstrap 5.3 with the Fat-Free PHP framework repository.

+**2023/10/07** – Validated the site works with Bootstrap 4.6.2, and jQuery 3.7.1.
+The host for the demo site is now running PHP 8.2, so the demo is now using Fat-Free 3.8.2.